WOUND – Wound care for horses

 HOW TO USE WOUND

 Gently remove pebbles, soil and other debris with clean water.
 Avoid touching the area too much.
-Then apply WOUND with the pipette, on the affected area.
-Avoid contact of the pipette with the area.
+Then apply WOUND, on the affected area.
 Let the product work.

 Used as needed.

 In the case of scratches and wounds, it is important to have the wound cleaned and closed as soon as possible, in order to prevent bacteria and dirt from causing inflammation.
 WOUND is an essential oil which is ideal for the care and cleansing of wounds.
 The oil has bactericidal properties and contributes to faster formation of scabs.

 You should look after your horse daily and check it for sores and scratches, as horses thrive in an environment where bacteria easily thrive.
 This increases the risk of infection.

 Wounds are a common occurrence in horses.
 Most are superficial and do not require treatment, however, deeper wounds may occur which may require treatment.
 If the horse has a fever or shows signs of lameness, the veterinarian should be contacted.

 WOUND INJURIES IN HORSES